Midshipman: Other countries

 Today, ranks equivalent to midshipman exist in many countries.
 Using U.S. midshipman or pre-fleet board UK midshipman as the basis for comparison, the equivalent rank would be a naval cadet in training to become a junior commissioned officer.
 Using post-fleet board UK midshipman for comparison, the rank would be the most junior commissioned officer in the rank structure, and similar to a U.S. ensign in role and responsibility.

+The Royal Netherlands Navy has included a midshipman rank since the 17th century.
+The Dutch term adelborst translates to "noble youth" and stems from the time that naval officers were recruited from the nobility.
+Today, adelborsten train at the Royal Netherlands Naval College (Koninklijk Instituut voor de Marine) for 3 years.